 Your flights can come later, but make sure you secure accommodation in Oaxaca City first as this is the most important (and the most difficult to secure).

-Best dates for Oaxaca day of the dead travel
+Oaxaca day of the dead dates

 The real date of Oaxaca day of the dead is October 31 to November 2.
 However, Mexicans always like to celebrate early.

 The decorations for day of the dead in Oaxaca are already up by October 25th.
 If you arrive the city on this day, you will see how Oaxaca transforms into a burst of color.

 Actually, on regular days, Oaxaca is already bright and colorful, but on the day of the dead, they go the extra mile.

 This is something really nice to see as you will get to witness all the locals filling their homes and businesses with cempasúchil (marigold), the official flower for the day of the dead.